DanielFleace1/habitTrackerFrontEnd/README.md

 **To deploy a local copy**

 To deploy a local copy, fork or clone the back end repository to your local machine and run npm install to install the dependencies.
 Configure a new [MongoDb](https://www.mongodb.com/basics/create-database).
 Create a .env file and set MONGODB_URI = to the connection string of mongoDB.
 Next in .env specify a port and proccess variable of SECRET = to any string for token verification.
 Use the .envExample for guidance.
-Npm run dev is a script to use nodemon.
-During development I used the package dotenv for process variables and  [Postman](https://www.postman.com/) to test the server.
+During development I used the npm dotenv package to load environment variables from a .env file into process.env.
+I used [Postman](https://www.postman.com/) to make test request to the server.

 The front end can be deployed by forking or cloning the front end repository and running npm install and npm start.
 The URL to make server requests to can be edited or specified in the pathway src/components/srcUtils/serverFunctions.js.